 The stream which runs along the eastern edge of the nature reserve is called the Gissage, and here you may see Dippers, Grey Wagtails and even a Kingfisher if you're lucky!

-Check our Events page for bug hunts, little one’s walks and other upcoming events at Honiton Bottom Community Nature Reserve.
+Check our Events page for upcoming events at Honiton Bottom Community Nature Reserve.

-See our Volunteers page for details of practical conservation opportunities and becoming a Friend of Honiton Bottom.
+See our Volunteers page for details of practical conservation opportunities at sites including Honiton Bottom.

 Honiton Bottom Nature Reserve is about a mile from the town centre, at the junction between Honiton Bottom Road and Battishorne Way.